Whatever your budget or needs, our guide is here to help you pick the ideal EV from the best family electric cars on sale.

 Kia EV9

 There are a growing number of seven-seat EVs available for families who need more space, including several van-based options.
-But for a more car-like experience, the Kia EV9 is perhaps the best in the business.
+But for a more car-like experience, the Kia EV9 is one the best in the business.
 At 5m long and 2m wide, it is massive but that size translates to unbeatable space for seven inside across all three rows.
 At £65,000 upwards, it’s not a cheap option but even entry-level models are packed with all the comfort kit and technology you’ll ever need, including for the often-neglected third row.
 A maximum range of 349 miles is impressive for a car this size, and the EV9 has among the fastest charging in the business, making long journeys easy.

 Peugeot E-5008